-As part of our mission to promote excellent research in a multidisciplinary environment, we are committed to training scientists and maximizing the impact of our science on society.
+As part of our mission to promote excellent research in a multidisciplinary environment, we are committed to training scientists and maximising the impact of our science on society.

 Coordinated by the Academic Office, with the collaboration of other departments, complementary training focuses on our PhD and postdoctoral researchers.
 However, community-wide training activities are also implemented.

 We offer a wide range of regular training activities (courses and workshops) beyond the bench that seek to develop and strengthen the core complementary skills required for a successful research career.